studersi/test-4/tutorial-5/README.md

 What happens here in order?
 We use _grep_ to filter _GET_ requests.
 We extract the _URI_ and use _cut_ to cut it.
 We are only interested in the first part of the path.
 We limit ourselves here in order to get a reasonable grouping, because too many different paths will add little value.
 The path list we get is then sorted alphabetically and reduced by using _uniq_.
 This is half the work.

 We now sequentially place the paths into variable _P_ and use _while_ to make a loop.
-In the loop we calculate the basic statistics for the path saved in _P_ and filter the output for the average.
-In doing so, we use _sed_ to filter in such a way that the _AVG_ variable includes only a number and not the _Average_ name itself.
+In the loop we calculate the basic statistics for the path saved in _P_ and filter the output for the mean.
+In doing so, we use _sed_ to filter in such a way that the _MEAN variable includes only a number and not the _Mean_ name itself.
 We now output this average value and the path names.
 End of the loop.
 Last, but not least, we sort everything numerically and get an overview of which paths resulted in requests with longer response times.
 A path named _/cms/download-softfiles_ apparently comes out on top.
 The keyword _download_ makes this appear plausible.

 This brings us to the end of this tutorial.
 The goal was to introduce an expanded log format and to demonstrate working with the log files.
 In doing so, repeatedly used were a series of aliases and two _awk_ scripts, which can be very flexibly arranged in sequence.
 With these tools and the necessary experience in their handling you will be able to quickly get at the information available in the log files.